theob34/AlgDatLab/Problem 2 - Social Network/README.md

 - STL Queue
 - Node :    -> int id;
             -> Node * followingFriends;
-            -> int numberFollowingFriends;
             -> Node * followingAdversaries;
-            -> int numberFollowingAdversaries;

 # Pseudo-code algorithm :
 //The main node is the people for who we want to know who are his/her friends

-//I create an array to put all the friends of the main node friendsOfMainNode
+//I create an list to put all the friends of the main node friendsOfMainNode

 //We add the main Node to the queue